trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 1. **Hierarchical Error Handling**: Three-level nested block/rescue structure (overall process → component process → individual tasks) that captures and tracks failures at each level.

-2. **Component Isolation**: Each backup component (Forgejo and PostgreSQL) executes in its own block with independent error handling, allowing one component to fail without affecting the execution of the other.
+2. **Component Isolation**: Each backup component (Forgejo, PostgreSQL, and Project Setup) executes in its own block with independent error handling, allowing one component to fail without affecting the execution of the others.

 3. **Smart Service State Preservation**: Captures detailed container state information before shutdown to enable precise service recovery.